This page of the website contains current information on public examinations held at Chiltern Hills Academy.

 What can I do if results are substantially different from what is anticipated?

 It must be remembered that examinations can only measure performance on the day, and that candidates can do better or worse than anticipated for a variety of reasons.
-It is advisable to obtain a copy of the script and mark scheme before proceeding to an EAR (enquiry about result), which is very expensive.
+It is advisable to obtain a copy of the script and mark scheme before proceeding to an ROR (review of result), which is very expensive.
 If there are serious grounds for concern about a result then the school can initiate an enquiry with the appropriate board.
 Details of the procedures and the fees involved are available from the Examinations Officer and the process should be started as soon as possible after consultation with the head of department concerned.
-The final date for submission to the board is 20 September for summer exams and 4 weeks after results for others.
+The final date for submission to the board is 20th September for summer exams and 4 weeks after results for others.

-If the results have serious implications for the student’s future plans then advice should be sought from the Careers Service - Connexions.
+If the results have serious implications for the student’s future plans e.g. a place at University then a priority appeal can be made.

-If you wish to proceed with an enquiry about result change, below are copies of the school pricing structure and request form which is required to start the process.
+If you wish to proceed with an enquiry about results, below are copies of the school pricing structure and request form required to start the process.

 If you are an external candidate who would like to take exams at Chiltern Hills Academy, please look through our Private Candidate Procedure by clicking the link below:

 For further information please contact Mrs Dell, Examinations Officer via email: firstname.lastname@example.org.